0xJuancito/the-ethernaut-solutions/README.md

 ## 25 - Motorbike

-The goal of this one is to autodestruct the `Engine` implementation.
+The goal of this one is to selfdestruct the `Engine` implementation.

-The vulnerability here, is that the implementation wasn't initialized, so we can become the `upgrader`, and then upgrade our contract to an attacker that autodestructs.
+The vulnerability here, is that the implementation wasn't initialized, so we can become the `upgrader`, and then upgrade our contract to an attacker that selfdestructs.

 [Script](./scripts/25-Motorbike.ts) | [Test](./test/25-Motorbike.spec.ts)